Last editedSep 20239 min read

 With open banking, regulated TPPs are permitted access to your bank account data and can initiate payments.
 This access to your account, however, is only granted with your consent, which can be withdrawn at any time and keeps you in control.

 Open banking can be used with any payment account that is accessible online.
 This includes but is not limited to, current accounts, credit cards and even some savings accounts.

 Open banking, by way of TPPs, offers users the following feature:

 Access to all account information in one place

 Tools for managing debt

-In order to provide these features, TPPs will use software which operates either online or via a mobile app which interacts with the bank.
-Providers will also use login information in order to access your bank account to obtain information for the bank.
-Naturally, in order for TPPs to be granted permission to do this, you will need to provide your explicit consent.
+To provide these features, TPPs will use software which operates either online or via a mobile app which interacts with the bank.
+Providers will also use the login information to access your bank account to obtain information for the bank.
+Naturally, for TPPs to be granted permission to do this, you will need to provide your explicit consent.